stuartpb/sacred-properties/README.md

 The project should be released under a license that permits modification.

-The project should avoid connecting things that don't need to be connected, allowing them to be modularly replaced.
+Modularity is an important component of extensibility.
+Avoiding connecting things that don't need to be connected allows them to be upgraded and replaced piece-by-piece.
+Decoupling the assumptions of one part from the circumstances of another allows future improvements to resolve issues arising from those circumstances without breaking backwards compatibility.

 ### Descriptive